 Voice of the loon

-The Herring Gull (Larus argentatus) is
+The Herring Gull (Larus argentatus)

 The Canada Goose (Branta canadensis)